Advanced Prompting

 • Test and iterate systematically

-• Understand when to use advanced techniques vs. simple prompts
+• Know when to use advanced techniques and when a simple prompt is enough

 Further Reading